adraismawur/python-template-maxi/README.md

 ### Pre-commit

 [pre-commit](https://pre-commit.com/), a Git [hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) added to this repository ensures a basic level of code style and prevents some minor issues.

 As the name implies, scripts configured in the hook will be run before attempting to commit changes to your (local) repository.
 Since you (hopefully) commit early and often, pre-commit ensures that your code remains nicely stylized and readable.

+❗ __When any hook in pre-commit detects an issue, your commit will fail.__

+❗ __When a pre-commit hook modifies your files on commit, it not add (stage) the modification for your current commit!__
+❗ __You have to review and add the modification yourself.__

+The following hooks are configured in this template:

+#### Black

+This applies black on any code in your staged changes (modified files you are about to commit) and modifies the code if any issues are found.

+#### Flake8

+TODO

 ### Github workflow

+TODO